Help, My Cockatiel Hates Me! | What Should I Do?

 • Sexual posturing and masturbation by both males and females, ie. lifting their tail and peeping or rubbing on objects.
 Pairs will mate.

-• Females laying and sitting on eggs.
+• Females may end up laying eggs.

 • Obsession with a person or object.
 May be combined with lashing out due to frustration.